Published 2025-01-06.

 If you follow along with the instructions I give in the evaluations, large files will actually be used,

-non-trivial amounts of LFS storage will be used, and practical issues will arise.
+non-trivial amounts of LFS storage will be used, and practical issues may arise.

 This is the motivation for performing evaluations, after all.